Jeremiah Chapter 3

-That is, the Gospel church, the heavenly Jerusalem, the Jerusalem above, that is free, and the mother of us all.
-Which is Christ’s kingdom, where he has his throne and subjects, and where he sits and reigns as King of saints.
-And where they yield a cheerful and ready subjection to him, signified by calling the church his throne.
+That is, the Gospel church, the heavenly Jerusalem, the Jerusalem above, that is free.
+Which is Christ’s kingdom, where He has His throne and subjects, and where He sits and reigns as King of saints.
+And where they yield a cheerful and ready subjection to Him, signified by calling the church His throne.

 “And all the nations shall be gathered unto it”: Which shows that Jerusalem, literally understood, cannot be meant, but the church of Christ.
 To which the Gentiles, being converted, should join themselves in great numbers in all nations, as they have done.
 And which will be more largely accomplished and verified in the latter day (Isa.
 2:2).

 From the time of the LORD, Jerusalem has been the spiritual center of the world.
 Jerusalem in the sense it is used here, could be speaking of the church of the LORD.
-This will be the time when God’s law will be in their hearts, not on tables of stone.
+This will be the time when God’s law will be in their hearts, not on tablets of stone.
 All who love God will be drawn to fellowship in the church.
-This will be that special time when Christ will live within us.

 Galatians 2:20 “I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me.”